-This unlikely tale about me and "INTER" begins in the summer of 1986, when I first moved to Vienna to work as a journalist for a small publishing company called Business International (BI).
+This unlikely tale about me and "INTER" begins in 1986, when I first moved to Vienna to work as a journalist for a small publishing company called Business International (BI).
 The company specialized in covering the former Eastern bloc, and I became BI’s Czechoslovak expert.
-It was my job to travel to Prague, Bratislava and other cities in the country to report on significant developments that might be of interest to our readers, mainly managers of large multinational companies who sold products across the Iron Curtain.
+It was my job to travel to Prague, Bratislava and other cities to report on significant developments that might be of interest to our readers, mainly managers of large multinational companies who sold products across the Iron Curtain.
 From 1986 to 1990, I traveled to Czechoslovakia around a dozen times.

 BI was my first employer out of grad school and I was still wet behind the ears.
 Though I had specialized in Eastern European studies at Columbia, I was still learning how centrally planned economies worked and I spoke only rudimentary Czech.
 To help me in my reporting, BI retained the services of a Prague-based stringer named Arnold.
 I’ve written previously about Arnold on this blog (link here).
 It was his job to arrange my accommodations as well as set up my meetings with Czechoslovak ministers and company directors.
 He also served as my driver and translator.